sushgandhi/Python-Lectures/README.md

 # Python-Lectures

+# Disclaimer

+ This is a fork from the brillian work done by (Kishan)[https://github.com/kishi001] and builds on most of the conepts that they have introduced.

 # Introduction

 Python is a general-purpose interpreted, interactive, object-oriented, and high-level programming language.
 It was created by Guido van Rossum during 1985- 1990.